Servamp: Servamps

 The Servamp, or servant vampire, of Sloth.
 The name given to him by Mahiru as part of their Servamp contract is Kuro (クロ), due to the color of his cat form's fur.
 Kuro is the oldest of the eight Servamp siblings and, according to Mikuni, arguably the most powerful of them.
 This is contrary to Kuro's lazy personality, and he can often be found dozing off, playing video games, or eating junk food in Mahiru's apartment.
 So far, he is the only Servamp without any Subclass, because he doesn't know whether a person wants to live longer or not and has so decided to have none.
 Kuro's past is mired in mystery to Mahiru, as he is rarely ever willing to discuss it.
 The mere mention of his past was enough to make the usual lazy Kuro to become angered.
 It's revealed that Kuro had a falling out with Lawless because he decided to kill the one who made them vampires after receiving the request from C3.
 The reason for accepting the request is because he thinks that the world doesn't need "monsters" like them anymore.
 Following the request, Sleepy Ash killed his own creator, but this haunted Kuro who ended up regretting his action.
 The regret and grief made Kuro decide to not do anything unless someone tells him to, until Mahiru urges him to face his own mistake, which also significantly improves Kuro and Mahiru's friendship.
-Kuro has two animal forms: the first being his usual cat form, and the second being a giant lion form.
+Kuro has two animal forms: the first being his usual black cat form, and the second being a giant lion form.
 Kuro's primary weapons are a pair of deadly, razor-sharp claws that can easily skewer targets.